timvaillancourt/smallhands/README.md

 # smallhands
-A load generator for MongoDB using @realDonaldTrump as a source
+A simple load generator for MongoDB using @realDonaldTrump as a source w/Twitter Streaming API